Danielle Kaminaka enters her fourth season as an assistant coach at Sacramento State in 2017, and now has nine years of coaching experience.

-Kaminaka is the hitting coach and first base coach for the Hornets while also working with the infielders, overseeing the team’s academics and youth camps, and assisting with recruiting.
+Kaminaka is the hitting coach for the Hornets while also working with the infielders, overseeing the team’s academics and youth camps, and assisting with recruiting.

 Kaminaka, who played four years at Loyola Marymount, also had assistant coaching stops at Colgate (2013) and Loyola Marymount (2009-12).
 She was an assistant coach with her alma mater in 2011 and 2012, and a graduate assistant in 2009 and 2010.